Retained Earnings Adjustment on Schedule M-2

 Different S-Corporation Distributions Reported on Form 1120-S – Which is Correct?

 Different S Corporation Distributions Reported on Form 1120-S How to Properly Identify Actual Distributions Have you ever spread a business tax return for an S corporation and noticed that the Form 1120-S reported multiple different distribution amounts?
 This may result in an out-of-balance retained earnings reconciliation within your analysis.
-It’s imperative that you use […]
+It’s imperative that you use the […]

-Form 8990 and Business Interest Expense: Cash Flow Impact Have you ever come across the Form 8990 in an individual or business tax return and wondered if this impacts your cash flow analysis?
+Form 8990 and Business Interest Expense: Cash Flow Considerations Have you ever come across the Form 8990 in an individual or business tax return and wondered if this impacts your cash flow analysis?
 This form can provide key information regarding the total interest expense paid by an individual or business; here’s what you should know. […]

-Schedule K-1 with W-2 Wages
+Schedule K-1 with W-2 Wages: What Lenders Nee to Know

 Single-Member LLC on Schedule C